nickp60/riboSeed/README.md

 ## Suggested Running
+### `example_batch.sh`
-There are a lot of commandline options for these, so it can help to run concurrently as  script.
+There are a lot of commandline options for riboSeed, so it can help to run the pipeline as script.
 The included `example_batch.sh` script is run as follows:

 ```